2013 Florida State Seminoles football team: Florida

-Pregame Line: Florida St −27

 Florida State traveled to Gainesville for their annual rivalry game with the Florida Gators, who were in the midst of their worst season since 1979, in the regular season finale.
 In 2012, Florida was victorious with a 37–26 win over the Seminoles in Tallahassee after Florida State blew a late lead.
 The Seminoles last traveled to Gainesville in 2011, where Florida State beat the Gators 21–7 in a turnover filled game.

-In the final regular season game, Florida State defeated their archrival, 37-7, marking the Seminoles' third win in the last four games against the Gators.
+In the final regular season game, Florida State defeated their archrival, 37–7, marking the Seminoles' third win in the last four games against the Gators.

 The Seminoles started off sluggish against the Gators, scoring only three points in the first quarter.
 The offense was more productive in the second quarter, scoring their first touchdown of the game when Jameis Winston completed a 45-yd pass to Kelvin Benjamin to put them up by ten.
 Just before the half, Winston completed a 29-yd pass to Kelvin Benjamin for a touchdown to give the Noles a seventeen-point lead at halftime.
 Despite the offensive struggles, the defense held the Gators scoreless in the first half.

 Early in the third quarter, Florida State capitalized on a Florida fumble, scoring three more points on a 40-yd field goal.
 Florida State extended their lead when Devonta Freeman rushed 11 yards for a touchdown to give the Seminoles a twenty-seven point advantage.
 Florida scored their first points of the game in the fourth quarter courtesy of a 5-yd pass from third-string quarterback Skyler Mornhinweg to Hunter Joyer.
 Florida State responded with a 4-yd pass from Winston to Benjamin.
 The final score of the game would come from Roberto Aguayo who kicked 28-yd field goal to give the Seminoles a thirty-point win over the rival Gators.
 Because of their victory over Florida, along with their earlier victory over Miami, the Seminoles were awarded the Florida Cup.

 Florida State amassed 456 yards of offense while the defense held the Gators to 193 total yards.
 Quarterback Jameis Winston completed 19 of 31 passes for 327 yards and three touchdowns, leading the team in passing.
 James Wilder, Jr. led the team in rushing with 10 carries for 63 yards.
 Kelvin Benjamin led the team in receiving with 9 receptions for 212 yards and three touchdowns.

 This was the 58th meeting between Florida State and Florida, making it one of the most-played rivalries in college football.

 The victory improved Florida State's all-time record against the Gators to 22–34–2.
 Florida State also completed their first undefeated regular season since 1999.